The Awakening (Chopin novel): Gender roles and social constraints

 The themes of romance and death in The Awakening aid Chopin's feminist intent of illuminating the restrictive and oppressive roles of women in Victorian society.
 Edna's longing for Robert Lebrun and affair with Alcée Arobin explicitly show Edna's rejection of her prescribed roles as housewife and mother as she awakens to her sexuality and sense of self.
 Edna has an emotional affair with Robert, who leaves in order to avoid shaming her in society.
 Afterward, Edna has a physical affair with Alcée.
 Through these affairs, Edna exercises power outside of her marriage and experiences sexual longing for the first time.
 However, through these affairs Edna also discovers that no matter which man she is with, there is no escape from the general oppression women face; Edna's society has no place for a woman like her, as she must either be an exemplary housewife and mother like Adèle Ratignolle or an isolated outsider like Mademoiselle Reisz.
 Edna's suicide at the end of the novel exemplifies how few options women had in society at this time.
 Leaving society all together was Edna's way of rejecting and escaping this oppressive dichotomy.
 One critic stated that the book leaves one sick of human nature, and another one stated that the book is morbid because it is about an unholy love that tested traditional gender roles of the late 1800s and that the book belongs to the overworked field of sex fiction.
 When the book was re-evaluated years later, it was considered a canonical contribution to feminist literature.
-This later view resulted in many other women writers of the 19th in being re-evaluated.
+This later view resulted in many other women writers of the 19th being re-evaluated.